 BNZ Investment Services Limited (BNZISL) is the Manager of the Scheme.
-It is a wholly owned subsidiary of the Bank of New Zealand (BNZ) which is ultimately owned by the National Australia Bank Limited (NAB).
+It is a wholly owned subsidiary of the Bank of New Zealand (BNZ) which is ultimately owned by the National Australia Bank Limited.

-Several related parties from the BNZ and NAB group of companies provide their services to us and to the Scheme.
+Several related parties from the BNZ and the National Australia Bank Limited group of companies provide their services to us and to the Scheme.
 These companies may also receive fees from us or the Scheme for these services.

 BNZISL (and BNZ) have policies and procedures to identify and manage any conflicts of interest.
-The Conflict of Interest and Gifts Policy provides a framework for identifying, declaring, managing and monitoring conflicts of interest.
+The Conflict of Interest Policy and the Gifts Policy provide a framework for identifying, declaring, managing and monitoring conflicts of interest.
 These policies and procedures require Directors of BNZ companies and BNZ staff to: